awf/awf-matrix-factorization/README.md

 ====================

-A simple implementation of low-rank matrix factorization using MATLAB's built-in Levenberg Marquard (or the simple LM from awful.codeplex.com).
+A simple implementation of low-rank matrix factorization using MATLAB's built-in Levenberg Marquardt (or the simple LM from awful.codeplex.com).

 *Usage*: